BioSchemas/bioschemas.github.io/tutorials/howto/howto_new_profile_version.md

     "@id": https://bioschemas.org/people/AlbanGaignard
     url: https://bioschemas.org/people/AlbanGaignard
   dateModified: 2021-05-05
-  description: "In this how-to, we will guide you through the necessary steps for you to create and publish a new draft profile, you need some knowledge on spreadsheets, GitHub, git and Jekyll."
+  description: "In this how-to, we will guide you through the necessary steps for you to update a profile, i.e.,create and publish a new draft profile, you need some knowledge on spreadsheets, GitHub, git and Jekyll."
   keywords: "schema.org, markup, structured data, bioschemas profile"
   license: CC-BY 4.0
   version: 1.0